JoaoF17/JoaoF17/README.md

 - 👋 Hi, I’m @JoaoF17
-- 👀 I’m interested in learning Javascript and Solidity.
+- 👀 On a Python journey.
-- 🌱 I’m currently learning Solidity
+- 🌱 Basic foundations on Javascript (Next,js) and Solidity
-- 💞️ I’m looking to collaborate on DAOs, anything related with blockchain.
+- 💞️ Web3 and data analysis enthusiast.
-- 📫 How to reach me joao_fernandess17@hotmail.com
+- 📫 You can reach me at: joao_fernandess17@hotmail.com

 <!---
 JoaoF17/JoaoF17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.